 Amber Fort (Raja Man Singh Palace)

 There are much to explore inside the fort.
 However, while entering the fort you’ll definitely love the beautiful view of the Aravali Hill range where the Jaigarh Fort also located.
 Mostly tourist here attracted by the beauty of the Sheesh Mahal and enjoyed the elephant ride.
 Besides, the artistic beauty of the entire Man Singh Palace, which made of red sandstone and marbles will give you the ultimate historical love to explore the Amber Fort.

 There are total four sections or courtyards in the palace of Raja Man Singh, and this is the old palace.
 The main gate of this palace is known as Ganesh Gate.
 In the first section, you’ll see one small temple (Sila Devi Temple) and Suhag Temple.
 Diwan-i-Am is in the second section.
 The Mirror Palace or Sheesh Mahal and the Sukh Mahal or the Hall of Pleasure you can see in the third section.
 Diwan-i-Khas and Zenana or Royal Ladies Houses are in the fourth section to visit.

 Amber Fort (Painting on Wall)

 How about a royal entry with an elephant ride?
 Yes, this is the main attraction for the tourists here.
 They enjoyed the elephant ride to take an entry by Suraj Pol or Sun Gate.
-This gate is located at the east side and so named as Suraj or Sun.
+This gate is located on the east side and so named Suraj or Sun.
 If you are interested to take an elephant ride, then this gate is the principal entrance.
 After entering you’ll see one main courtyard, and this is known as Jaleb Chowk.